Trolley Square shooting

-The Trolley Square shooting was a mass shooting that occurred on the evening of February 12, 2007, at Trolley Square Mall in Salt Lake City, Utah.
-A gunman identified as Sulejman Talović killed five bystanders and wounded four others before being shot dead by several members of the Salt Lake City Police Department.
+The Trolley Square massacre was a massacre that occurred on the evening of February 12, 2007, at Trolley Square Mall in Salt Lake City, Utah, United States.
+A gunman identified as Sulejman Talović killed six bystanders and wounded three others before being shot dead by several members of the Salt Lake City Police Department.
 Authorities were not able to determine a motive.

 Events

 Shooting

 On February 12, 2007, at 6:42 p.m.
 MST, Talović arrived at the Trolley Square Mall, parking his vehicle in the upper level of the mall's west parking garage.
 He was wearing a white shirt, a tan trench coat, and was carrying a pistol grip 6-shot 12-gauge pump-action shotgun, a 38-caliber handgun, and a backpack full of extra ammunition.
 Two minutes after exiting his vehicle, Talović encountered 52-year-old Jeffrey Walker and his 16-year-old son Alan in the parking garage.
 He shot and wounded both in the head with his shotgun; Alan Walker managed to run down a staircase to the lower parking level, where he was assisted by other citizens.
 However, Talović stood over Jeffrey Walker, who had fallen to the ground after being shot, and shot him repeatedly in the head and back, killing him.

-Continuing onward to the west entrance of the mall, Talović shot 34-year-old Shaun Munns twice with the shotgun from approximately 30 yards away.
+Continuing onward to the west entrance of the mall, Talović shot 34-year-old Shawn Munns twice with the shotgun from approximately 30 yards away.
 Munns managed to flee the scene and survive his injuries.
 Talović then fired twice at the entrance doors, causing shoppers inside the store to hide or flee.
 Entering the mall, he approached the west stairs, where he fired at a security guard, missing, then walked down the main level hallway in the opposite direction.
 There, he shot 29-year-old Vanessa Quinn in the chest with his revolver; when she fell to the ground, Talović stood over her and killed her with a second gunshot to the head.